Hoop Dreams Movie Review

 Gates and Agee are quite likable throughout the film.
 It is easy to root for them and to empathize with their struggles.
 With that being said, the movie should have focused even more on them as I didn’t quite feel as if I really met them.
 That is especially the case with their support as the family elements are quite rushed here.
 The entire movie is way too long at almost three hours, but it focused on the wrong things way too often, resulting in a lack of depth and interest for me most of the time.

 Hoop Dreams is a solid documentary, but an overrated one.
 It’s so renowned, but in actuality it felt overlong, badly paced and nowhere near as insightful as it could have been.
-The movie is about basketball, but also about the elusiveness of the American drama while it also touches upon race and class, but only on the surface as these issues should have been better tackled.
+The movie is about basketball, but also about the elusiveness of the American dream while it also touches upon race and class, but only on the surface as these issues should have been better tackled.
 It’s a moving, very well made doc, but one that was never fully engaging to me due to its staggering length.

 My Rating – 3.5